This list of the best places to visit in London will help you prepare a trip to one of the most essential cities for any traveler.

 Remember that in the streets adjacent to Portabello Road such as Lancaster Road or St Luke´s Mews, there are the most photogenic colored houses in the neighborhood and it is very important to show respect to the neighbors and never go up the stairs to take your photos.
 Another less touristy area, but also with story houses, is Hillgate Place.

-A good option to learn more about the history and not miss a thing in the neighborhood is to book this free tour for free! with guide in English.
+A good option to learn more about the history and not miss a thing in the neighborhood is to book this tour! with guide in English.

 9. Tower of London